Back to blog

 Yellow birds behind a green wire fence

-AI agents are no longer a research project.
-They are a corporate priority.
+AI agents are now a corporate priority in leading organisations.
 Lloyds Banking Group generated £50 million in value from AI deployments in 2025 and is targeting more than £100 million in 2026.
 Bank of America is running 270 AI and machine learning models across its business.
-HSBC has more than 600 AI use cases in flight.
-Commonwealth Bank has built agents that compress two-day security analysis workflows into 30 minutes.
-Qantas, BHP, and organisations across every major sector are following.
+Qantas, Commonwealth Bank, BHP, and organisations across every major sector are focused on internal and cross organisational AI deployment.
 Gartner predicts that 40 percent of enterprise applications will include task-specific AI agents by the end of 2026, up from less than five percent today.

-That gap is not a future risk.
-For organisations deploying agents into cross-organisational workflows today, it is a present and unresolved compliance exposure.
-Corporate governance obligations do not suspend themselves because the actor is an AI agent.
-Directors of regulated institutions retain legal duties with respect to the conduct of autonomous systems those entities deploy on their behalf.
-Where agents act without verifiable legal mandate, share data without enforceable authority, or produce outputs that external parties rely upon without a traceable chain of legal responsibility, the resulting exposure is not a technical problem.
-It is a governance failure, a regulatory risk, and potentially a directorial liability.
+Corporate governance obligations do not disappear because the actor is an AI agent.
+Directors of regulated institutions still retain legal duties with respect to the conduct of autonomous systems.
+Where AI agents act without verifiable legal mandate, share data without enforceable authority, or produce outputs that external parties rely upon without a traceable chain of legal responsibility, the resulting exposure is not just a technical problem, but a governance failure and potentially a directorial liability.

 What Moltbook showed

-Moltbook was a social platform designed exclusively for autonomous agents.
-What it became was the most detailed public record to date of what happens when agents operate without governance infrastructure connecting their activity to legal identity, accountable authority, and enforceable obligation.
+Moltbook is a social platform, akin to Reddit, but designed exclusively for AI agents.
+Moltbook allows autonomous AI agents to create posts, comment, form sub-communities (called submolts) and interact without direct human prompts.
+In late January 2026 Moltbook showed us what happens when AI agents operate without governance infrastructure connecting their activity to legal identity, accountable authority, and enforceable legal obligations.

-Agents routinely shared sensitive operational data, including internal error messages, configuration artifacts, and API keys, not because they were malfunctioning but because, in the absence of any instrument defining what they could share and with whom, sharing was rational from their perspective.
-When a backend misconfiguration exposed hundreds of thousands of agent API keys, the agents continued operating normally because from the perspective of every access control in the stack they were legitimate.
-The only signal of compromise was behavioural.
+Within the Moltbook ecosystem, AI agents shared sensitive operational data, including internal error messages, configuration artifacts, and API keys, not because they were malfunctioning but because, in the absence of any governance instrument defining what they could share and with whom, illegal sharing was rational, so they did.
+When a backend misconfiguration exposed hundreds of thousands of agent API keys, the AI agents continued operating normally because from the perspective of every access control in the stack they were legitimate.

 Why enterprise deployment makes this legally unacceptable

-When those same failure modes emerge in agents deployed by a bank, an insurer, an airline, or a mining company, the legal and regulatory consequences are of a different order entirely.
+When Moltbook style failure modes emerge in AI agents deployed by a bank, an insurer, an airline, or a mining company, the legal and regulatory consequences are of a different order entirely.

-An agent sharing operational data without authorisation is not a bot posting its open ports.
-It is a financial institution sharing customer data in potential breach of privacy legislation, or a company disclosing information subject to contractual confidentiality obligations.
-The agent's behaviour is identical.
-The legal consequence is not.
+An AI agent sharing operational data without authorisation is not a bot posting its open ports, it is a financial institution sharing customer data in potential breach of privacy legislation, or a company disclosing information subject to contractual confidentiality obligations.

-An agent complying with a request that fits within its perceived scope, regardless of whether the request was legitimate, is not a bot providing a credential to a peer.
-It is a credit assessment agent accepting instructions from a counterparty system without verifying the legal mandate under which that system operates, producing an output that a regulated institution relies upon for a material financial decision, with no responsible legal person identified.
+An AI agent complying with a request that fits within its perceived scope, regardless of whether the request was legitimate, is not a bot providing a credential to a peer.
+It is a credit assessment agent accepting instructions from a counterparty system without verifying the legal mandate under which that system operates, producing an output that a regulated institution relies upon for a material financial decision, with no live connection to the responsible legal entity or person.

 Where this becomes acute, and what closing the gap requires

-The deployments at Lloyds, Bank of America, HSBC, and CBA are predominantly intra-organisational.
+For now, AI agent deployments by enterprise are predominantly intra-organisational.
 Internal governance, while demanding, is at least structurally tractable when the agent and its deployer share legal identity and regulatory context.

 The legal and governance problem becomes acute when agents cross organisational boundaries.
 Financial institutions deploy agents into settlement and credit workflows that interact with counterparty systems.
 Mining companies deploy agents across supplier networks spanning multiple jurisdictions.
 Airlines deploy agents into procurement workflows that engage external counterparties.
 In each case, two agents representing different legal entities, with different regulatory obligations and potentially adverse interests, interact across a boundary where no shared legal infrastructure exists.